'Beacon of reconciliation': Tulsa Race Massacre Commission begins 2021 campaign as centennial nears

 It has taken 99 years to recognize, to uncover and acknowledge the 1921 Tulsa Race Massacre, and much of that work is far from over.

-State Sen. Kevin Matthews, D-Tulsa, chairman of the 1921 Tulsa Race Massacre Commission, said the next few months are critical to ensure the commemoration lives up to the legacy it represents.
+State Sen. Kevin Matthews, D-Tulsa, chairman of the 1921 Tulsa Race Massacre Centennial Commission, said the next few months are critical to ensure that the commemoration lives up to the legacy it represents.

 "I'm so excited that we're in 2021 and we're going to see it to fruition," Matthews said.
 "On May 31, 2021, we want the world to come to Tulsa, come to our great history center, come to this area and be part of our efforts to be a beacon of reconciliation around the world."

-Matthews said he hopes the COVID-19 pandemic will be behind Tulsa by then to allow a full commemoration.
-But in the event restrictions on gatherings remain in May, he said nothing will stop the commission from holding a virtual ceremony to be seen around the world.
+Matthews said he hopes the COVID-19 pandemic will be behind Tulsa by then to allow for a full commemoration.
+But in the event that restrictions on gatherings remain in effect in May, he said nothing will stop the commission from holding a virtual ceremony to be seen around the world.

-Speakers Friday emphasized that the centennial cannot be solely dedicated to honoring the past but must also serve as a commitment to changing the future.
+Speakers Friday emphasized that the centennial cannot be solely dedicated to remembering the past but must also serve as a commitment to changing the future.

 For the centennial, Asamoa-Caesar said she wants to see change — that Black entrepreneurs' success stories would not be the exception.

-"So many of our entrepreneurs have made it 'in spite of,'" Asamoa-Caesar said.
-"In spite of lack of access to funding, in spite of being able to access circles of social capital ... and when they break through those walls, we applaud them.
-My hope for 2021 is that we use our hands, our voices, our dollars, all the dollars, to break down the barriers that create success 'in spite of.'
+"So many of our entrepreneurs have made it 'in spite of,'" she said.
+"In spite of lack of access to funding, in spite of being able to access circles of social capital, … and when they break through those walls, we applaud them.
+My hope for 2021 is that we use our hands, our voices, our dollars — all the dollars — to break down the barriers that create success 'in spite of.'

 "And that we build an ecosystem that allows Black entrepreneurs to thrive.
 Because collectively, small businesses are an economic pillar in the Black community and essential to building a thriving city where more people have the opportunity to realize their full potential."